Aliases for KIR3DS1 Gene

 GeneCards Summary for KIR3DS1 Gene

 KIR3DS1 (Killer Cell Immunoglobulin Like Receptor, Three Ig Domains And Short Cytoplasmic Tail 1) is a Protein Coding gene.
-Diseases associated with KIR3DS1 include hiv-1 and birdshot chorioretinopathy.
-Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include MHC class I receptor activity.
+Diseases associated with KIR3DS1 include Birdshot Chorioretinopathy.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
+Gene Ontology (GO) annotations related to this gene include MHC class I receptor activity.

 UniProtKB/Swiss-Prot Summary for KIR3DS1 Gene

 Receptor on natural killer (NK) cells for MHC class I molecules.
 Upon interaction with peptide-free HLA-F open conformer, triggers NK cell degranulation and anti-viral cytokine production.